hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 #### B﻿ackend server management:

+T﻿here are two types of activities that can occur on the backend server: punctual or regular.
+The punctual activity is one that is performed once every now and then.
+The regular one is usually set up on the backend server as a cron job.
+Sometimes however, one of these cron tasks can be forced manually if necessary.
+One the main scheduled task is the 'deliver' task.
+I will explain it later on in this chapter.
+I will start now by explaining an important possible punctual task, the update of the backend server.

 ##### U﻿pdate of the backend server:

 T﻿he backend server hosts all the necessary content for delivering workshops: it implies notebooks and scripts and playbooks to deploy and personalize them.
 It also hosts some services that are needed by the overall architecture solution (Jupyterhub, Procmail, Fail2ban among others).

 S﻿ervices are installed once and for all at the installation time.
-If you are willing to update them or add additional ones, you will need to update the relevant installation playbooks in wod-backend/ansible directory
+These services may evolve over time.
+One may need to update the jupyterhub application to fix a bug or get new features.
+In the same fashion, you may consider bumping from one python version to a new major one.
+If you are willing to update these services or add additional ones, you will need to update the relevant installation playbooks in wod-backend/ansible directory.

 h﻿ere is a small extract of the install_backend.yml playbook: Full version [here](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/install_backend.yml)